 Popperton Plots - the Avenues Community Garden

-We are pleased to show our new logo designed by Jared Cisneros, thank you Jared!
+We are pleased to show our new logo designed by Maggie Hawley and digitized by Jared Cisneros, thank you both!

 Click Here to see the landscape architect's plan for Phase 1 of the garden.
 Thank you Mark Morris from VODA Landscape Design for all your work on this plan!

 Thank you Salt Lake City for the use of the site, and for the assistance by Public Utilities and Parks personnel!

 The group will start to have twice-a-week work sessions Tuesday or Wednesday evenings and Saturdays.
 The next work group session will lay out the kids area, the central community gathering space and the collective gardening space, and will start to stake out the individual plot beds.

 Topsoil will be delivered the week of April 28-May 1, after which the group will spread the soil to all the beds.